Home Modifications for Cerebral Palsy

 Financing Home Modifications

 For many parents, having a child with cerebral palsy comes with costs that they never imagined.
 These include home modifications, and they can add up quickly.
-You can privately fund the modifications with your own money or with loans, but there are also sources of funding, such as grants and government funding that can help with these costs.
-There are also property improvement loans funded through the government, which are low-cost loans used for home renovations to accommodate a disabled person.
-There also may be tax deductions available for these kinds of home improvements.
+You can privately fund these specialized alterations with your own money or with loans, but there are also sources of funding, such as grants and government monies that can assist with these expenses.
+There are property improvement loans funded through the government, which are low-cost loans used for home renovations to accommodate a disabled person.
+In addition, there may be tax deductions available for these types of home improvements.

-Some examples of sources of financial resources for making disability-related home modifications include: the Federal Housing Administration (see below for additional information), Access Home Modification Program, the Center for Accessible Housing, the United Cerebral Palsy Association, and Centers for Independent Living.
-You can also check with your local and state governments and community organizations to seek funding for your home modifications.
+Some examples of financial resources for disability-related home modifications include the Federal Housing Administration (see below for additional information), Access Home Modification Program, the Center for Accessible Housing, the United Cerebral Palsy Association, and Centers for Independent Living.
+You can also check with your local and state governments and community organizations to seek additional funding.

-Making changes to your home means giving your child access, opportunity, and independence.
-These in turn will provide her with greater self-confidence, inclusiveness, self-esteem, and uncountable additional benefits.
-To make changes may seem like a lot of work, but the benefits are overwhelming and necessary.
+Making changes to your home means giving your child greater access and independence.
+These, in turn, will provide enhanced self-esteem and confidence, promote inclusiveness, and innumerable additional benefits.
+Making changes may seem like a lot of work, but the benefits make it worth the effort.

 HUD Homes and Modifications

 As mentioned earlier, finding housing that meets the unique needs of people with cerebral palsy can be expensive.
-The U.S. Department of Housing and Urban Development (HUD) exists to help people in financial need live in affordable homes and provide accommodations and affordable modification options for disabled people.
-One way is through “certain” developmental vouchers.
+The U.S. Department of Housing and Urban Development (HUD) exists to help people in financial need live in affordable homes and provides accommodations and modification options for disabled people.
+One way this is done is through developmental vouchers.
 The vouchers cover: